-Quantum’s Vice President of Integration, and sail designer, Doug Stewart hits the water on a regular basis to get real-life knowledge and feedback.
+Quantum’s Chief Operating Officer, and sail designer, Doug Stewart hits the water on a regular basis to get real-life knowledge and feedback.
 After his last few regattas, Doug came home with some interesting observations for planing boats.

 While engineering championship-winning sails starts with sitting at a computer playing with state-of-the-art software, it also involves hours on the water watching, observing, and testing.
-Already this year, I’ve been to Davis Island for the J/70 Winter Series and at Quantum Key West Race Week to look at J/70s and C&C 30s to get real-life knowledge and feedback, and I made some interesting observations.
+Each year I try to attend as many events as poppsible, like the Quantum J/70 Winter Series in Davis Island and Quantum Key West Race Week, to look at J/70s and C&C 30s to get real-life knowledge and feedback.
+After some recent regattas, I made some interesting observations.
 While my intent was to look at sail shapes and set-ups, something else caught my attention, and it may have a bigger impact in terms of speed around the race course!

 Many J/70 sailors – and possibly anybody with an attraction to small, planing boats – spent their early days in dinghies.
 For me, it was Lasers.
 I remember how much my weight moved fore-and-aft and side-to-side depending on sea state and wind velocity.
 In light air, I sat on the board with my legs to leeward, sheet between my legs, heeling the boat so maybe only a third of it was actually in the water.
 In heavy air, I was butt-back, hiking as hard as I could, moving weight as-needed to get the boat over the top of a wave.
 Once I was on the wave, it was back again, hoping the bow did not dig.